-A new study published in the British Medical Journal confirms an earlier, highly controversial finding by the Cochrane Database Review (2009), which concluded that breast screenings are likely causing more harm than good.
+A study published in the British Medical Journal confirms an earlier, highly controversial finding by the Cochrane Database Review (2009), which concluded that breast screenings are likely causing more harm than good.1

 Published last month (Dec.
-2011) and entitled "Possible net harms of breast cancer screening: updated modelling of Forrest report," its authors concluded: "This analysis supports the claim that the introduction of breast cancer screening might have caused net harm for up to 10 years after the start of screening."
+2011) and titled "Possible net harms of breast cancer screening: updated modeling of Forrest report," its authors concluded: "This analysis supports the claim that the introduction of breast cancer screening might have caused net harm for up to 10 years after the start of screening."

 Keep in mind that the Cochrane Database Review is at the top of the "food chain" of truth, in the highly touted "evidence-based model" of conventional medicine.